wp-plugins/netpay-payment-gateway-api-module-for-woocommerce/readme.txt

 7. Enter the API details (Merchant Id, Merchant Login, Password)

 == Frequently Asked Questions ==
+= What version of Wordpress and Woocommerce does this work with? =
+* Version 1.0.7 has been tested with Wordpress 3.8.2 through to 3.9.1 , WooCommerce version 2.0.20 through to version 2.1.11

 == Screenshots ==

+1. NetPay Logo
+2. Checkout Sample
+3. WooCommerce Settings
+4. Plugin Configuration

 == Changelog ==

 = 1.0.2 =
+* Added changes so that client certificate can be used easily
+* Use billing address for shipping if shipping address is not available
+* Strict string checks and 3ds url fix
 * Fixed issue getting price when proceed to checkout
 * Updated all redirects for full woocommerce 2.1.x compatability
 * Changed variable names